tupian-language-resources/kahd/README.md

 This repository includes the data from Ferraz Gerardi, Fabrício & Aragon, Carolina & Reichert, Stanislav (2022) Arawá Lexical Database (ALeD).
 The data has been converted to the CLDF format.

+## About the repository

+This repository contains some duplicate files.
+One set of files contains the output of the CLDFbench, which is automatically generated.
+The other files are necessary for static CLLD representation of the dataset.

 ## Statistics